 After years of conservation, the church and ramp opened to the public in 2015.
 Now, you can walk along the 2000 year old passage, just like the emperors did.

-You may enjoy these other Rome travel guides and resources
+I hope you’ve enjoyed my guide to using the Rome S.U.P.E.R.
+Pass.
+You may enjoy these other Rome travel guides and resources:

-If you'd like to visit the unique SUPER Pass sites in Rome, pin it for later.
+If you’d like to visit the unique SUPER Pass attractions in Rome, pin it for later.